-Most often you'll see lobster served with melted or clarified butter, but there is absolutely nothing wrong with serving it with a vinaigrette or mayonnaise based sauce to dip.
+Most often you'll see lobster served with melted or clarified butter, but there is absolutely nothing wrong with serving it with a vinaigrette or mayonnaise-based sauce to dip.

-Ideas for vegetables that pair well include: artichokes, asparagus, avocado, cabbage, corn, green beans, carrots, celery, cucumbers, fennel, haricots verts, leeks, lentils, mushrooms, peas, snow peas, spinach and tomatoes.
+Ideas for vegetables that pair well include: artichokes, asparagus, avocado, cabbage, corn, green beans, carrots, celery, cucumbers, fennel, haricots verts, leeks, lentils, mushrooms, peas, snow peas, spinach, and tomatoes.

-Other flavors that pair well with lobster include: bacon, Swiss and Parmesan Cheeses (hello mac and cheese), coconut milk, cream, red curry paste, garlic, miso paste, onions, shallots, Wasabi, and Worchester sauce.
+Other flavors that pair well with lobster include bacon, Swiss and Parmesan Cheeses (hello mac and cheese), coconut milk, cream, red curry paste, garlic, miso paste, onions, shallots, Wasabi, and Worchester sauce.

 Other starches that are commonly served with lobster include potatoes, pasta, and rice.

-What herbs pair well with lobster?
+What herbs pair well with this?

-Herbs that pair well with lobster include: basil, bay leaf, chives, cilantro, dill, lemongrass, parsley, rosemary, tarragon and thyme.
+Herbs that pair well with lobster include basil, bay leaf, chives, cilantro, dill, lemongrass, parsley, rosemary, tarragon, and thyme.

-Spices that pair well with lobster include: cayenne, coriander, cumin, nutmeg, and saffron.
+Spices that pair well with lobster include cayenne, coriander, cumin, nutmeg, and saffron.